Skip to main content

 3 mentions Positive Neutral Negative

-• “There is a mechanic I think is either linked to time or linked to actions you take, which gives you premonitions of death.
-Then you wake up backwards in time, which is a nice touch.”
+• “There is a mechanic that seems to be either linked to time or the actions you take, which gives you premonitions of death and then you wake up backwards in time, which is a nice touch.”

-• “I didn't like it, the story wasn't enough, gameplay was kinda boring and the scoring system almost forces you to do whatever the designer thought.”
+• “I didn't like it, story wasn't enough, gameplay was kinda boring and scoring system almost forces you to do whatever designer thought.”

 • replayability